 First bit of good news is we are finally in a flat we can afford.
-We should save about £300 monthly (that’s a little over 400 USD).
+We should save about £300 monthly (around 380 to 400 USD).
 It’s a good flat for us at this point in our lives, not perfect but I like it.
 This move definitely contributed to the end of year insanity.
 We moved one week after I arrived back from my trip to the US.
 On top of that I had (still have) a ton of work to do for the contract I’m on with my US employer… I mean a ton of work.
 A new flat, extra income, a trip to the US, ALL great things but overwhelming when it’s all crammed into such a short period of time.
 This brings me to my next bit of good news…

 I have a second job!
 I work part time in Glasgow and I like it but I knew we couldn’t survive solely on that income.
 I’ve really grown to enjoy where I work, the work itself is ok but I really enjoy my coworkers and feel like I’m a part of the group.
 I didn’t want to leave there to work for another law practice full time since I liked where I was at, so I was preparing to look for a second part time job.
 As fate would have it the contract job I have been on for my US employer is turning into a permanent position (a remote position of course).
 I was informed of this while I was waiting at the airport to come back to Glasgow.
 This will be a tax nightmare for a little while but ultimately means that we will FINALLY stabilize financially.
 No fancy trips but I can keep doing circus and paying bills without using our dwindling savings.
 I feel like I can almost breathe again.